 Bill would require corroboration in sexual assault cases

-Fierce debate is expected over a bill that would require sexual assault victims to corroborate their testimony if the defendant has no prior related convictions.
-Lawmakers will hold a hearing Tuesday on the bill.
+Concord, N.H. a Fierce debate is expected in New Hampshire over a bill that would require sexual assault victims to corroborate their testimony if the defendant has no prior related convictions.
+Republican Rep. William Marsh is the prime sponsor.

 Comments